JonnyCarter/slate/source/includes/_merchant_api_documentaion.md

 # Merchant API Documentation

+The merchant API is a set of dedicated endpoints to allow custom integrations through a consistent stable interface

 ## API ENDPOINTS

 To use the Divido API to query data, you will need to send a request to the correct endpoint.
 Request endpoints should depend on whether you wish to query the live or sandbox environment: